INDIANAPOLIS -- Ryan Grigson's film study of Andrew Luck took him beyond reads and recognition, mechanics and throws.

-The Colts want to protect Luck with good blocking but are conscious that they will have to protect him from himself as he looks to inherit Manning’s mantle, revive a franchise coming off a horrific year that prompted monumental changes and give the city a new sporting face.
+The Colts want to protect Luck with good blocking, but are also conscious they will have to protect him from himself as he looks to inherit Manning’s mantle, revive a franchise coming off a horrific year that prompted monumental changes, and give the city a new sporting face.

 As good as he is coming into the league, Luck is not a finished product.
 What great collegian is?

 Pagano hired Bruce Arians as his offensive coordinator because he effectively helped shape Manning here early on as well.

 The new quarterback will arrive in town Friday knowing he’s got plenty he can work on as he evolves into a professional.
 Play calling can be a big help to him as well, Pagano said.

 I wrote earlier of traits Luck has that date back to high school, and how they can be contagious for a rebuilding franchise.
 He said he doesn’t know if his long-time ability to compartmentalize will be needed more or less as he becomes a full-time football player.
 It’s just another of the many things he will learn in the months and years ahead.

 For right now, Luck said the most exciting part of things is becoming part of a new locker room and getting to “meet the guys.”
 It was a Manning-esque comment, deflecting focus, aiming to share it.

 Luck said it’ll be an honor to throw to Reggie Wayne, whom he called a future Hall of Famer, as well as Austin Collie and Donnie Avery.
 He said it will be big to be able to learn leadership qualities from Dwight Freeney and Robert Mathis.